-Writer/Director | they/she/he
+Writer/Director | they/them

-Carolyn started and co-organizes Colour Theory, an event that celebrates short films of all sizes, genres, and budgets made exclusively by Black, Indigenous, or people of colour filmmakers who identify as 2SLGBTQ (2SQTBIPOC).
+Carolyn also started and co-organizes Colour Theory, an event that celebrates short films of all sizes, genres, and budgets made exclusively by Black, Indigenous, or people of colour filmmakers who identify as 2SLGBTQ (2SQTBIPOC).

 Carolyn strives to continue disrupting film industry and build space for racialized queers to heal, create, and thrive.